 Foreign suppliers that expect to exceed the RM 500,000 (circa USD$120,000) threshold can register before the effective date of the new service tax rules of January 1, 2020.
-Early registration is available for such foreign suppliers from Tuesday, October 1, 2019.
+Early registration has been available for such foreign suppliers since Tuesday, October 1, 2019.

 For affected businesses, here is a selection of the key details that need to be taken into account when analysing potential compliance with the new Malaysia digital service tax rules:

 Malaysia's Deputy Finance Minister Datuk Amiruddin Hamzah was quoted as referencing other similar legislative implementations across the globe when announcing Malaysia’s plan.

 He was quoted by the Malay Mail stating the 6% rate was deemed to be one of the lowest in the world compared to that imposed in several other countries.

 “They (digital service providers) should have no problem to pay...because it’s only six per cent.
 If they can comply with Russia, Norway and New Zealand, I don’t see any reason why they should refuse to comply with the rate in Malaysia,” he said.

 For context, Russia introduced a similar tax on digital supplies by foreign suppliers on January 1, 2017, at the then rate of 18% (since increased in January 2019 to 20%).
 Norway was one of the pioneers of such a tax with their VAT rules amended on July 1, 2011, at the rate of 25%, while New Zealand extended its Goods and Services Tax (GST) regime on October 1, 2016, at the rate of 15%.

 Malaysia is the second Southeast Asian state, after Singapore, to reveal such an extension of its tax rules to cover digital supplies by foreign suppliers.